 The kind folks at ao.com recently sent me this fab NutriBullet, a product which I have been wanting to purchase for ages, and in fact I wasn’t far off buying one when this lovely offer from them came along.
 I was so excited when it arrived.
 The first thing I made in it was these Oreo pancakes and it’s such a fantastic idea to make things other than smoothies in it.
 It could be used in lots of different ways to assist with your baking, for example whizzing up biscuits to make cheesecake bases, or nuts and dates if you’re making a healthier option.
 It could also be used to purify fruits for sauces, or mash up bananas for banana bread.

 I started by heating up a little oil in a frying pan.
 I used a silicone brush to coat the pan with the oil as this gives a light coverage so you don’t need to use as much oil.
 I used vegetable oil, but coconut oil would also be a good option.

 I put all of the ingredients into the large cup of the nutribullet and whizzed them up.
 It took literally seconds to blitz it all into a smooth batter.

 I poured the batter into a bowl and broke up the Oreos into it, then stirred them in.

 I wanted to make small American style pancakes so I used a ladle to pour a small amount of batter into the frying pan.

 I fried the Oreo pancakes until they were golden on both sides.

-I served the Oreo pancakes topped with creme fraiche (I used a half fat option), fresh raspberries and a drizzle of maple syrup.
+I served the Oreo pancakes with raspberries, topped them with creme fraiche (I used a half fat option) and a drizzle of maple syrup.
 They were hearty and filling, and tasted wonderful.
 The creme frachie with the oreos gives that ‘cookies and cream’ flavour.
 These Oreo pancakes would make a fab weekend treat, and kids will love them too!